Skip to main content

 • Recent CVEs (last 30 days)

-• CVEs possibly affecting devices: Number of CVEs that may impact devices, with counts broken down by:
+• CVEs possibly affecting devices: Number of CVEs that may impact devices, but where Enhanced Analysis beyond OS version matching was not performed, with counts broken down by: - CVEs with known exploits - CVEs affecting devices receiving traffic from the internet - Recent CVEs (last 30 days)

 The CVEs list includes:

 • CVE ID: The unique identifier for each CVE.
-Clicking this opens detailed CVE information, including associated CWE (Common Weakness Enumeration) and KEV (Known Exploited Vulnerabilities) identifiers when available.
-Both CWE and KEV values are clickable links to external references.
+Clicking this opens detailed CVE information.

 • Severity: The severity rating of the CVE, indicating how critical the vulnerability is.